Codesai/website/_posts/2015-02-10-mocking-stubbing-async-calls-asyncawait.md

 <script src="https://gist.github.com/trikitrok/84a02a4e739d15edbff016d08294b033.js"></script>

-It is possible to use _async void_ but it's <a title="Best Practices in Asynchronous Programming" href="https://msdn.microsoft.com/en-us/magazine/jj991977.aspx" target="_blank">not recommended</a> unless we are talking about event handlers.
+It is possible to use _async void_ but it's <a title="Best Practices in Asynchronous Programming" href="https://msdn.microsoft.com/en-us/magazine/jj991977.aspx">not recommended</a> unless we are talking about event handlers.
 It's also a bit strange the fact that the type specified in the signature is not the one returned:

 <script src="https://gist.github.com/trikitrok/79a25b08d1d01ca5b00cbe2f6e0a2a52.js"></script>